kenrestivo/Linux-synth-patches/README.md

 ## License

-Copyright (C) 2006-2010 ken restivo

-Distributed under the GPL, same license as the synths above.
+Copyright by the authors of AMS, of PHASEX, of WhySynth, and ken restivo.
+Many are modifications based on sample patches which shipped with the synths and as such are licensed the same as the synths, which is mostly the GPL.